kamilskoczylas/NEC-Decoder/README.md

 - Address: 00000000 11111111
 - Command: 10100010 01011101

+---
+Requirements
+-

+Before using with Raspberry Zero make sure your Raspberry PI has
+- appropriate power adapter
+- good cooling
+- use Python 3

+Additionally, follow IR Receiver documentation to use appropriate resistors to eliminate unnecessary noises

+---

 # DHT22 Signal Decoder: Humidity and temperature

 Designed and tested on Raspberry PI 3A+